 }

-The signature is created by taking the encoded header, the encoded payload, and a secret key (or private key for asymmetric algorithms).
-This ensures the token’s integrity and authenticity.
+Signature: The signature is created by taking the encoded header, the encoded payload, and a secret (or private key) and signing them using the specified algorithm.
+This ensures the token’s integrity.

 Example: